-- cultural connectors
+- Arts professionals and cultural connectors

-- artistic groups and collectives
+- Artistic groups and collectives

-- architectural groups and collectives
+- Architectural groups and collectives

-- artistic organizations
+- Artistic organizations

-- national arts service organizations
+- National arts service organizations

-- support groups, organizations and shared platforms
+- Support groups, organizations and shared platforms

-- festivals, presenters and touring networks
+- Festivals, presenters and touring networks

-- book and magazine publishers
+- Book and magazine publishers

-- agencies and management service organizations
+- Agencies and management service organizations

-Your eligibility to apply to this component is determined by the validated profile created in the portal.
+Your eligibility to apply to this component is determined by the approved profile created in the portal.

 Deadline and Grant Amount